Overview

 NWBO is a clinical stage biotechnology company focused on the development of personalized cancer vaccines designed to treat a broad range of solid tumor cancers more effectively than current treatments, and without the side effects of chemotherapy, through a proprietary manufacturing technology which enables the Company to produce a personalized vaccine in an efficient and cost-effective manner.
 The Company’s lead product, DCVax®-L, received the first-ever “Promising Innovative Medicine” designation under the United Kingdom’s “Early Access to Medicines Scheme” on September 16, 2014.

+NWBO completed a 331-patient Phase 3 clinical trial of DCVax-L in the United States, Canada, U.K., and Germany for patients with glioblastoma multiforme (“GBM”), the most aggressive and lethal form of brain cancer.
 On May 10, 2022, positive top-line results from the clinical trial were presented at the Frontiers of Cancer Immunotherapy Conference of the New York Academy of Sciences, showing that DCVax-L had reached both its primary and its secondary endpoints with statistical significance under the Statistical Analysis Plan for the Phase 3 trial.
 The survival data of the trial was promising; no other GBM trial in decades has shown such improvements in both median survival and the “long tail” of extended survival in both newly diagnosed and recurrent (late stage) GBM patients.
+On November 17, 2022, JAMA Oncology, the highly respected, peer-reviewed cancer journal, reported that the trial results demonstrated that DCVax-L was “associated with a clinically meaningful and statistically significant extension of overall survival” and “also had an excellent safety profile and noteworthy tails of long-term survival Following those trial results, on March 20, 2023, NWBO announced that, together with Advent BioServices, the Company’s contract manufacturer in the United Kingdom, it received a license from the U.K. Medicines and Healthcare Products Regulatory Agency for the commercial manufacturing of cell therapy products at its facility in Sawston, United Kingdom.

-Despite the string of encouraging news about its lead product, NWBO’s share price has not followed suit.
+Despite the string of encouraging news about its lead product, NWBO’s share price did not followed suit.
 Quite the opposite actually—and that is not by chance.
 Rather, because of Defendants’ spoofing, NWBO’s share price has dropped.

 Spoofing is a form of market manipulation that, in this case, was accomplished by placing “Baiting Orders” in the Limit Order Book or Inter-Dealer Quotation System (“IDQS”) that are not intended to be executed and have no legitimate economic purpose.
 The purpose of these Baiting Orders is to create a false illusion of market interest (either positive or negative) that will generate a response from other market participants that the spoofers can use to their advantage.
 For example, if the goal of the spoofing scheme is to drive the price down, the spoofer enters Baiting Orders to sell, to create an appearance of a downward trending market, which will then bait other market participants into entering their own sell orders to minimize or avoid suffering losses.
 Shortly thereafter, the spoofer will place orders to buy, or “Executing Purchases,” which are intended to be executed against the other market participants’ sell orders at the lower artificial prices prompted by the false Baiting Orders to sell.
 Immediately after placing these Executing Purchases to buy, the spoofer then cancels all of the Baiting Orders to sell, which completes the profitable spoofing cycle.